winglang/wing/libs/wingsdk/API.md

 - *Type:* any

-A tree of resources information to load into the simulator.
+A tree of resources to load into the simulator.

 ---